Max Muncy Player Props: Dodgers vs. Diamondbacks

 |Games w/1+ RBI

-- The Diamondbacks pitching staff ranked 24th in MLB last season with a collective 7.7 strikeouts per nine innings.
+- The nine strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 11th in the league.

-- The Diamondbacks had a 4.26 team ERA that ranked 23rd among all league pitching staffs.
+- The Diamondbacks have the 23rd-ranked team ERA among all MLB pitching staffs (5.29).

-- Diamondbacks pitchers combined to surrender 191 total home runs at a rate of 1.2 per game (fifth-most in the league).
+- Diamondbacks pitchers combine to give up the fifth-most home runs in baseball (13 total, 2.2 per game).

-- Kelly (0-0) makes the start for the Diamondbacks, his second of the season.
+- Bumgarner (0-1) pitches for the Diamondbacks to make his second start of the season.

-- His most recent time out came on Saturday against the Los Angeles Dodgers, when the right-hander went 3 2/3 scoreless innings while allowing three hits.
+- In his last appearance on Sunday, the lefty threw four innings against the Los Angeles Dodgers, giving up five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.